auk0x01/Sandwich/README.md

 # Sandwich
-Sandwich is a web exploitation challenge focusing on a specific type of attack.
+Sandwich is a web exploitation challenge focusing on a specific type of attack in UUID generation.

 ## Setup
 ```